Clembench: Using Game Play to Evaluate Chat-Optimized Language Models as Conversational Agents: Game: Scorekeeping

-\textbf{(i) Travel Agency}: simulates a conversation between a customer (the cLLM) and a travel agent.
+$\triangleright$ \textbf{(i) Travel Agency}: simulates a conversation between a travel agent and a customer (the cLLM).
 The customer wishes to book a trip according to a set of 5 slots: \texttt{from} (origin), \texttt{to} (destination), \texttt{by} (means of transportation), \texttt{class} and \texttt{when} (time of departure).
-An example of the initial prompt and the instance is shown in Template \ref{fig:privateshared-travel}.
-For probing, the game master can ask, for instance, \textit{``Does the travel agent know where you want to go?"}.
-The correct answer is \textit{no} until the travel agent has received a reply for that slot, when the correct answer changes to \textit{yes}.
+An example is shown in Template \ref{fig:privateshared-travel}.